Modal Verification Patterns for Systems Software

 address = {Seoul, South Korea},

-system resources to reason about) naturally corresponds to families of
+reason about) naturally corresponds to families of modal

-context).
-We also describe extensions of this idea to ongoing work in
+relevant context).
+We also describe extensions of this idea to

 }